camwestwood/xapi/recipes/studyapps/target-set.md

 ### Object

-The object should be the target that has been completed.
+The object should be the target that has been set.
+Target options are set in the objects extensions

 ### Entity Example: